Photozincography: History

 Sir Henry, despite being the person who oversaw and set up the photography department, was not the actual inventor.
 The head of the photography department at Southampton, Captain A. de C. Scott, did much of the ground work and basic development on photozincography.
 Sir Henry did acknowledge the work of Scott in the development and use of the system in the introduction to the photozincographied Domesday Book.
 Despite this it was Sir Henry who gained most of the public attention through his pamphlet on photozincography.
 He was knighted in 1861 for services to science.

 The use of photozincography at the Ordnance Survey was a great success, with Sir Henry claiming it saved over £2000 a year, from the invention of photo-zincography; the cost of producing a map of a rural district was reduced from 4 to 1 and maps of towns were reduced from 9 to 1.
 It was also claimed that up to 2000 or 3000 impressions could be taken from a single plate.
 Despite this, the process was not perfect: it did not reproduce a full colour picture, and until 1875 boys were employed to colour in the maps produced by this method.
 The process, while better than the pantograph, still required a large amount of labour to prepare the zinc plates for pressing.
 However, photozincography began to be used fairly rapidly in Europe.
 Sir Henry was even honoured by the Queen of Spain.
 Though originally developed to reproduce maps, the process was eventually to be used on a whole series of manuscripts, to preserve them and make them more available to the public.
 This included a reproduction of Domesday Book in 1861-64 and several volumes of historical manuscripts.
-Whilst the process of photo-zincography was invented mostly for use the Ordnance Survey, The Photographic News stated that the process could also be used in the Patent office and would save vast amounts of time and money.
+Whilst the process of photo-zincography was invented mostly for use the Ordnance Survey, The Photographic News suggested that the process could also be used in the Patent Office and would save vast amounts of time and money.
 The use of photozincography began to decline in the 1880s as better methods of reproductions were made available and in the 1900s the glasshouse was pulled down to make way for new printing presses.